 - If the lack of the technical requirements (e.g. absence of an internet connection) makes it impossible for the taxpayer to submit the income tax return by electronic means, entrepreneurs must submit it to the competent tax office in written form using the income tax return form E 1.

 - Moreover, the obligation to submit via FinanzOnline applies only to taxpayers who are required to submit preliminary VAT returns (those with a turnover in the previous year of more than 35,000 Euro).

 Registration with FinanzOnline is carried out in person (by the trader or director) with a tax office.
 It can also be carried out by an accountant (tax advisor).
 For sole traders, it is also possible to register using a Citizen Card.

 Do not enclose your pay slips with your income tax return (E 1 or L 1).
 These are sent to the tax office by the employer or the body paying the pension.
 You may, however, request copies of your pay slips from your employer or view the pay slips database via FinanzOnline.

 - E 1b for income from rentals and lettings of developed or undeveloped land and buildingsGerman text

 - E 1c for sole traders with lump-sum income from agriculture and forestryGerman text

 - E 1kv for income from capital assets, unless these have been fully taxed through deductions for capital yields taxGerman text

 - L 1iGerman text for

-- Income from non-self-employed work without deduction of salary tax
+- Income from non-self-employed work without deduction of wage tax

 - Additional information required where certain cross-border criteria are met